krysha133/Class3-repo/README.md

 ### FinTech Repository with H3

-Welcome to my repository for the NU FinTech Bootcamp!
+Welcome to my repository for the `NU FinTech Bootcamp`!

 *This text will be in italics*